Avenger1705/Olympic-Explorer/README.md

 | villes    | VARCHAR | Host city                    |

 ## API Keys

-- **OpenWeatherMap**: Sign up at https://openweathermap.org/api and insert your key in `Weatherscreen.obtenir_meteo`.
 - **OpenAI**: Obtain your key at https://platform.openai.com and set it in `EcranAI.get_ai_response`.

 ## Contributing